freekh/tasitc/README.md

 This repo is my personal scratchbook for a hobby project of mine: tasitc, an experimental cloud based tool.

 ### What
-tasitc (pronounced *tas*, as in fan-tas-tic, then *eeteesee*, as in fel-icity) is meant to be a new way of interacting with web-services using a shell-like, bash-ish, lisp-derivative language.
-It is intended to make it easier to transform and produce web-services and web pages. tux2, the terminal user experience 2.0, is the "terminal" in which tasitc will run (at least intially).
+tasitc (pronounced *tas*, as in fan-tas-tic, then *eeteesee*, as in fel-icity or like *tacit*-*ity* choose whatever mnemonic you like) is meant to be a new way of interacting with web-services using a shell-like, bash-ish, lisp-derivative language.
+It is intended to make it easier to transform and produce web-services and web pages. tux, the next gen Terminal User eXperience (an homage (or wink?) to the 'other' (https://en.wikipedia.org/wiki/Tux)[tux]), is the "terminal" in which tasitc will run (at least intially).
 It is a reimagining of the ye olde terminal in a browser maintaining the feeling and qualities of a terminal, augmenting it subtly but substantialy.
 Note: the structure and code will be built properly, when I get the parser and AST are more stable (+ you would be mad to fork this - there's not even a single star here :)).
 More to come.